karimalhalabi/conference/README.md

 7. If you logged in with Admin or transport manager you can view list of students registered for transport.
 8. Can view The organization's phone directory.

-## Update and new attendee form are validated.
+## Update and new attendee forms are validated.
 ## The search works by attendee number and/or name

-### all Icons Logos and screens are designed by Abdulkarim Alhalabi
+### All Icons Logos and screens are designed by Abdulkarim Alhalabi
-### frontend and backend programming where developed by Abdulkarim Alhalabi
+### Frontend and Backend programming where developed by Abdulkarim Alhalabi
 ### Abdulkarim Alhalabi, karim@consultant.com, +963991566246

-### The Only feature that is working in this build is the dentistconference
+### The Only feature that is working in this build is the dentistconference sample
-### which is accessed by clicking the tooth icon in the menu
+### which is accessed by clicking the tooth icon in the menu after log in with admin account.